simicv/projekat1/README.md

 # Example Repository
 This is a sample repo, hello world!
-This software is 'Hello world' program.
+This software is a 'Hello world' program.
 This is a secod change